nikitavoloboev/data/focusing/rules.md

 - Ask myself what is it that I am trying to solve or understand.
 Why?
 - Go deep.
 Specialize.
 Be great at some thing and then branch out.
 - Draw.
 Use drawings and imagination to distill complex ideas.
+- Watch talks & tutorials in at least 1.5x speed, unless it hurts comprehension.

 ## Compassion
 - Value each animal’s life as equal to that of my own.
 Don't eat anyone.